Answered By: Erin Gabrielson Last Updated: Apr 26, 2017 Views: 3137

-Notes: It is often helpful to include the word journal in the search if it is not part of the journal name.
-Also, try putting the title in quotation marks to search for that exact phrase.
+Search Tips: It is often helpful to include the word journal in the search if it is not part of the journal name.
+Put the title in quotation marks to search for that exact phrase.

-5. Click on the journal's homepage in the search results.
+3. Click the journal's homepage in the search results.
 Copy and paste the web address, or URL, into your citation.

 In this example the URL is: